joshpoduska/ML-bias/README.md

-# A survey of bias and fariness techniques
+# A survey of bias and fairness techniques